jjailer/pypokertools/README.md

 isomorphic/canonical representations of the flop, and finding nuanced hand properties (e.g. having 'three-to-a-straight' and 'two overcards') rather than 'which hand ranks higher'.

+This is a maintained fork of a Python library for No-Limit Texas Hold'em (NLHE) poker analysis.
+The original project provided unique tools for professional poker analysis but became unmaintained.
+This fork continues development with bug fixes and improvements.

+The library focuses on solving unusual analysis problems encountered in professional poker play, such as finding isomorphic/canonical representations of the flop and identifying nuanced hand properties rather than basic hand ranking.

 ## In this repository